foundry-vtt-community/wiki.js/development/api/CompendiumCollection.md

 }
 ```

 The advantage is that the index is accessible in a synchronous fashion.
-The index is a [Collection](https://foundryvtt.com/api/classes/foundry.utils.Collection.html), so all the usual operations are availabe; `get` and `getName` to fetch individual index entries, `map` and `filter` to obtain subsets, and other such operations.
+The index is a [Collection](https://foundryvtt.com/api/classes/foundry.utils.Collection.html), so all the usual operations are availabe; `get` and `getName` to fetch individual index entries, `map` and `filter` to obtain subsets, and other such operations. (e.g. `const weapons = game.packs.get('some.pack').index.filter(i => i.type == "weapon")`).
+The index is modifiable, see "Modifying the indexable fields" under Specific Use Cases below.

-#### Modifying the indexable fields

-By default, the indexed fields are set in `Document.metadata.compendiumIndexedFields` for any given document type.
-However, you can configure additonal fields in `CONFIG[documentName].compendiumIndexFields`; for example, dnd5e sets `CONFIG.Item.compendiumIndexFields = ["system.container"]` so it can properly render how items are stored in containers.

 ### Fetching Documents